pconstr/recurrent/README.md

 <pre>
 var recurrent = require('recurrent');

-// will manager a queue called q and serve a web UI on port 7654
+// will manage a queue called q and serve a web UI on port 7654

 var m = new recurrent.Manager('q', 7654);
 m.go();